calculator001-del/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. line #2-this script display the third line of the given file
 7. script for creating a silent file
 8. script that append to a file and content is redirected
+9. this script duplicates the last line of the given file